Jerome-Saltmarsh/neural_stream/README.md

     });

     stream.listen((int number) async {
-        // a value returned will be added back into the stream. return (number + number).toString(); // this will trigger the text listener.
+        // any value returned by a computation will automatically be added back into the stream. return (number + number).toString(); // this will trigger the text listener.
     });